Did you know that there are close to 4500 species of roaches out of which nearly 3000 of them have wings?

 Don’t worry, that doesn’t mean that the next cockroach you see will fly and sit on your shoulder!

 As mentioned above, not all cockroaches are flying insects; and even the ones with wings don’t necessarily fly.

 Studies have shown that the ability of roaches to fly differs from one species to the other.

 Also, their capability to fly may also depend on their sexual category.
 Fascinating right?

 It doesn’t end here!
 Keep reading to know more captivating information about flying cockroaches.

 Do Roaches have Wings?

-Although it appears that most roaches have wings but not all.
-Among the majority with wings, only a few species can actually fly.
+Although it appears that most roaches have wings, but not all, of them, do; among the majority with wings, only a few species can actually fly.

 Why Don’t Cockroaches Fly?